seddon-software/guy/Python/src/_Highlands/README.txt

-To setup users and tables (you must have a root and manager user):
+Excel File defaults to highlands.xlsx, but can be called anything as long as it has an .xlsx extension

-	setup tab of highlands.xlsx
+The Excel File has 2 or 3 tabs:

-To edit questions:
+	setup tab:				defines users, table, host, port questions tab:			defines questions
-	questions tab of highlands.xlsx
+	tests tab (optional):	defines automatic tests

-To change answers in automatic testing, edit:
+To initilize the system:
-	test_data.xlsx
+	python initialize_database.py [excelFile]

-To initilize the system (requires "highlands.xlsx"):
+To run the server:
-	python initialize_database.py
+	python server.py [excelFile]

-To run the server (requires "highlands.xlsx"):
+To run the automatic tests:
-	python server.py
+	python run_tests.py [excelFile]

 To start the client assessment in a browser:
 	http://<server-ip>:<port>/client.html